YiannisRoss/pharmarails/README.md

 (ownerName is your account's name, visible by running `whoami` in Linux)

-`sudo chown -r ownerName: /usr/local/lib/node_modules'`
+`sudo chown -R ownerName: /usr/local/lib/node_modules'`

 Alternatively, you can find the Yarn installer for each individual operating system here: